smcpeak/earthshape/README.md

 (12 arcminutes), the refraction above 20 degrees is within my measurement error range, and hence ignored.

-But could it be that refraction is actually different than is commonly accepted?
+But could it be that refraction above 20 degrees is actually much larger than is commonly accepted?
 Evidently not, based on the same empirical observation above: the visual separation angle of distant stars is fixed (to within 0.2 degrees).
 If the atmosphere bent light